Based on the books by Jozef Rulof.

-Your page is open, but you will be born again and as a girl, in order to experience motherhood and become as I am!’
+Your page is open, but you will be born again, however as a girl, in order to experience motherhood and become as I am!’

 The rebirth as mother points in this painting with her staff to the life book of the soul.